 Watering and Feeding

-Some air plants require regular soaking.
+Some air plants require regular soaking and allowing the excess water to drain off.
 As they don’t grow in soil, they soak moisture through the leaves.

 Ionantha doesn’t need soaking.
 It simply needs frequent misting.

 Mist the air plant two to three times per week.
 If it’s hot or dry, the plant may need misting a little more regularly.

 To feed the plant, add liquid fertilizer to the spray bottle before misting.

 Use the fertilizer once per week during the warmer months and avoid fertilizing in the winter.

 Soil and Transplanting